42Network/forever-journal/README.md

     ```
 2. This generates a grid overlay (`margin_test.pdf`).
 3. Print this page to measure exactly how close to the edge your printer can print and if there is any hardware offset (centering error) you need to account for.

+### Paper & Print Calibration
+To ensure the 10-year archival quality of the journal and prevent paper deformation, use the following settings on the HP OfficeJet Pro 9015:

+Test Prints (Kokuyo KB 64gsm): * Settings: Media: Plain Paper | Quality: Draft

+Reason: The 64gsm density is significantly lighter than standard US copy paper.
+Draft mode reduces ink volume, preventing the paper from curling or "cockling" during the print cycle.

+Final Journal (Kokuyo Campus Sarasara): * Settings: Media: Specialty Paper, Matte | Quality: Normal

+Reason: Sarasara paper (75-77gsm) handles "Normal" ink loads well, but the Specialty Matte profile optimizes the print head pass speed.
+This ensures the ink sets correctly on the smooth Japanese finish without smearing, which is vital for double-sided journaling.